What to look for when buying a connected device

 If you can access your smart device online, there is the possibility that other people can also access it.
 This raises security and privacy questions.

-The UK Government is planning to introduce some new legislation that addresses the security of consumer IoT devices.
-These new laws will help protect us all from threats from the internet such as the theft of our personal data, the invasion of our privacy, or the hijacking of our device for uses that were not intended.
+IoT security threats can include the theft of personal data, the invasion of privacy, or the hijacking of connected device for uses that they were not intended.